An overview of L.M. Montgomery-related news, events, calls for papers, site updates, and publications from 2025.

 University of Toronto Press, 2025

-University of Toronto Press will publish Schooled with Briars: Collected Serials, 1903–1913, the fourth volume in The L.M.
-Montgomery Library, later in 2025.
+University of Toronto Press published Schooled with Briars: Collected Serials, 1903–1913, the fourth volume in The L.M.
+Montgomery Library, in December 2025.

 Out of the roughly five hundred shorter works of fiction that L.M.
 Montgomery published in periodicals between 1895 and 1940, about a dozen consisted of multi-chapter serials.
 As a form of print storytelling, fiction serials offered more complexity than short stories by virtue of their relatively longer word count, but since they appeared in instalments, they had to be structured for readers who had to wait to find out what happened next.